-- 1. Turn the knob from "NO HEAT", slowly through the full range of the thermostat, two or three times.
+- 1. Turn the knob slowly, through the full range of the thermostat, two or three times.
 If the heater does not start, proceed as follows: - 2.
-Take the thermostat out of the circuit by using a jumper wire across thermostat connections.
-See figure 9.
-Press in on the circuit breaker reset button.
+Take the thermostat accessory out of the circuit by unplugging the heater from the thermostat accessory.